 Apart from the Old Centrum, the Museum Quarter is also the heart of Amsterdam’s top attractions.
 Alternatively, Grachtengordel is the best place to stay to be surrounded by Amsterdam’s iconic canals.

-Once you picked the best neighborhood to stay in, you need to decide How many days in Amsterdam is enough?
-If you are a first-time travelers, I recommend spending at least 3-5 in Amsterdam to explore the Venice of North.
+Once you picked the best area to stay in, you need to decide How many days in Amsterdam is enough?
+If you are a first-time traveler, I recommend spending at least 3-5 in Amsterdam to explore the Venice of North.
 Three days is enough to get the taste of the city, to visit the most famous sights, experience the local food and drink.
 If you have more days, you can take a day trip to the old Holland fishing villages, Volendam and Marken, the windmills of Zaanse Schans.

 |💖 Best Area for First-Timers: